marianabritoazevedo/mlops2023/Python_Essentials_for_MLOps/project01/README.md

         python -m venv your_env
         ```

-    - Navigate to the directory containing the `requirements.txt` file and install the required libraries:
+    - In the directory `project01`, there is the `requirements.txt` file.
+Install the required libraries:

         ```bash
         pip install -r requirements.txt